TomaszOrda/advent-of-code-2025/README.md

 Solutions for each day and task are in separate files.
 Sumbmited (unoptimized) solutions are placed in `\src\Old\`.

-To run the solution run the whole project `cargo run x y suffix` setting `x` as day and `y` task number.
-Third `suffix` parameter is optional and will be appended to the input data file name.
+To run the solution, run the whole project `cargo run x y` setting `x` as day and `y` task number.
+Most solutions include `#[test]` functions, with AoC examples and additional tests.
+Those can be all run through `cargo test`.
+There is third optional `suffix` parameter that will be appended to the input data file name.
+One can use it instead of `cargo test` functionality for manual testing.

 Data for each task can be accessed through the site.
-It should be placed in the data folder with name `dayx.txt`, where `x` thr day number.
+It should be placed in the data folder with name `dayx.txt`, where `x` is the day number.
 Additional test data should have the same name, but with an additional suffix, for example `dayxtest.txt`.
-Some smaller test cases are placed alongside the solutions under `#[test]`.

 8/?⭐
 |            | 月 | 火 | 水 | 木 | 金 | 土 | 日 |